JonDouglas/AndroidPerformanceAndAppSizeChallenge/README.md

 </PropertyGroup>
 ```

-Build Times should only be measured with a `Debug` configuration.
+Build Times should be measured with a `Debug` configuration.
 To measure the performance, enable [Diagnostic MSBuild Output](https://docs.microsoft.com/en-us/xamarin/android/troubleshooting/troubleshooting#diagnostic-msbuild-output) or use [MSBuild BinLog](http://msbuildlog.com/) to provide the time elapsed.

 **Bonus:** If you can include a full MSBuild Output or MSBuild BinLog, this will help us understand where time is allocated to each target and task while building your app!
 This will help us understand bottlenecks and where to improve in the future.